This easy deer heart recipe is loaded with lean meat, onions, and seasoning. It's an easy meal made in just one pan, and it's absolutely delicious.

 - Using a small, sharp knife, carefully trim the fat and thin membrane off the outside of the heart.

 - Flip the heart over so you can see the inside.
-Carefully cut the arteries and veins off to completely expose the muscle.
+Carefully cut the arteries, veins and membrane off to completely expose the muscle.

 - Slice the muscle into ½-inch pieces.